alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 ###Certificate of a pharmaceutical product (unlicensed)

-The drug must have been manufactured in the UK and you must have a [manufacturer licence](/guidance/apply-for-manufacturer-or-wholesaler-of-medicines-licences) for the product.
+The drug must have been manufactured in the UK and you must have a [manufacturer licence](/guidance/apply-for-manufacturer-or-wholesaler-of-medicines-licences) for the drug.

 ####How to apply